syncfusion-content/winui-docs/winui/AutoComplete/Searching-Filtering.md

 ### Searching based on TextMemberPath

-Searching will be performed based on the `TextMemberPath` property while entering the text into the selection box.
+Searching will be performed based on the `TextMemberPath` property, while entering the text into the selection box.
 If `TextMemberPath` is `null` or `string.Empty`, searching will be performed based on `DisplayMemberPath`.

 {% tabs %}
 {% highlight c# %}